 Trust needs to be developed.
 Because dogs are pack animals, they really want to be with other dogs or people.
 It just takes some time.

 Just keep trying to make friends with her and talk to her in a soft voice, telling her this is her home and she is safe.
-If she has already let your husband and son touch her, they might be the best to keep trying to approach her.

 Good luck with her.
 I've never dealt with a dog in the same situation as yours but our dog was very shy when we first got her.
 She's a gregarious family member now, but it took about a month for her to feel at home enough for her to be herself.